Categories

 Key points:

-• Who can enter: any organisation operating in the built environment, including clients, main contractors, subcontractors, manufacturers and suppliers, joint ventures/partnerships and academia
+- Who can enter: any organisation operating in the built and managed environment, including clients, main contractors, subcontractors, consultants, manufacturers and suppliers, joint ventures/partnerships and academia.